dadiolli/dating-literary-chinese/readme.md

 * db_wordlist
 	* creates txt files of wordlists for quick access
 	* has two flavors, with and without punctuation
-	* also outputs full list of hydcd entries (even if they have no citation / source data)
+	* also outputs full list of *HYDCD* entries (even if they have no citation / source data)

 ## Enhance the diachronic database